-And there was a famine in the land: and Abram went down into Egypt to sojourn there; for the famine ...
+And they took all the goods of Sodom and Gomorrah, and all their victuals, and went their way....
 This passage is part of the Abrahamic narratives which shift from universal human history to God's particular covenant people.
 The Abraham cycle (Genesis 12-25) demonstrates God's sovereign election, covenant faithfulness, and the development of faith through testing and promise fulfillment.